 The success rate of trabeculectomy is 95%.
-It is a well established surgery and with the Moorfields safe surgery technique, it has been refined further and today is considered the gold standard filtration surgery in glaucoma nationwide.
+It is a well established surgery which has been refined further and today is considered the gold standard filtration surgery in glaucoma nationwide.
 But, as with every operation, there is always a small risk of complications, most of which are mild and temporary.
 These include:

 Below you can find out the answers to some of the most common questions our expert surgeon, Ms Sally Ameen is asked about trabeculectomy.

 The lifespan of a trabeculectomy operation is usually 15-20 years.
 This is depending on a number of factors: the age of the patient when the surgery is performed, the anti-scarring agent used during the surgery, the post op healing process and if the eye is subjected to any further surgeries.